 This certificate provides students with a specialization in the hardware and software that drive local, Internet and wireless computing.
 Students learn the technical aspects of network and wireless devices and the standards and protocols of connectivity.
-An introductory course in network devices explores the technologies that link personal computers to servers and servers to servers.
-The three additional courses explore the movement from cable-connected terminals to remote server technology, the similarities and differences between operating systems and web servers, and the various wireless technologies and devices for personal and business communications.
+An intro-

 IE-701 Principles of Designing and

-Engineering Computer Networks 3
+Engineering Computer Networks З

 IE-703 Thin and Fat Client Deployment

 with Multitiered/Service-Oriented

-Architecture and Web 2.0 3
+Architecture and Web 2.0 З

 IE-705 Comparison of Operating Systems

-and Web Servers 3
+and Web Servers З

 IE-707 Network Architecture Convergence

-Using Wireless Technology 3
+Using Wireless Technology З